1- Devi

 Breeeeep.
 Beeep.
 Ding ding-aling-ding.

-Now, two alarms are blaring loud enough to be annoying through my damaged ear.
-You’d think one would cancel out the other, but nope, because Thur tech is either spiteful or petty, just like they are.
+Two alarms are blaring loud enough to be annoying through my damaged ear.
 All technological advancements have been hand-crafted with their magic down to the melted metal alloys or gemstones used to craft them.
 Conductors and connectors, moving parts, and processors.
 It all comes from them, simply modified to work within our electrical grids.
 They’ve manufactured some of the most beautiful creations I’ve ever seen.

 And some of the most deadly.